 From the edge of my subconscious, a question broke free, “Who am I leaving this time?”

-I pondered my reluctance to engage and participate; I considered all the ‘reasons’ I’d been telling myself I wasn’t doing certain things that are important to me in terms of the contribution I want to make with my work and my writing and the ideas and thoughts I want to share; I’ve been busy with the home improvement project, there are so many other things I must get done this year, I need a haircut, new clothes, new photographs, a new website and to clean my office.
+I pondered my reluctance to engage and participate; I considered all the ‘reasons’ I’d been telling myself I wasn’t doing certain things that are important to me in terms of the contribution I want to make with my work and my writing and the ideas and thoughts I want to share; I’ve been busy with a home improvement project, there are so many other things I must get done this year, I need a haircut, new clothes, new photographs, a new website and to clean my office.
 Besides, does the world really need more words and who am I to say these things anyway?

 I’d hesitate to share my work or my writing, be inconsistent, leave things undone – knowing full well what I was doing – but I finally began to understand why.
 Despite how far I’ve come and the lessons I’ve learned – I was repeating a pattern; neglecting to do or leaving things undone that are important to me, or refusing to engage or participate, as a way of protecting myself from being hurt.

 It’s impossible to lose or be rejected, abandoned, fail or be disliked or ignored if you refuse to be seen; if you or whatever you do or create barely exist in the world at all.